-Indus Valley Sculpture was the product of Indus Valley Civilization
+Terracotta Sculpture of Indus Valley Civilization

+Indus valley sculptures also emphasized more on civic life.
+So, animal sculptures were found their presence in every form of them.Animals like elephants occupied a special place in the life and artistic tradition of India, right from the Indus Valley Civilization to date.
+Elephants were depicted in the architectural sculpture.
+At the places like centuries-old temples, monasteries, forts and palaces, elephants were carved for making the ceremonial entrances.
 In most of the cases, sculptures of animals from Harappan civilization denote every minute detail; for example the bottom of the statue depicts the animal is in sitting position, but even though the hidden leg was originally indicated in the final appearance without its direct & visible denotation.
-And many times the entire body of the animal is carved within a single unbroken outline & in single rock.
+And is numerous cases, the entire body of the animal is carved within a single unbroken outline & in single rock.
 In fact, the combination of closed outline balanced with broadly modelled masses and a minimum of incised detail can be said as the characteristic of animal sculpture from the Harappan-period.

-.
+Like elephant, another animal found in Harappan civilization that is noted for the sculptural appearance is 'Nandi', the 'vahana' of Lord Shiva.
+The close association between Shiva and Nandi can be marked with the presence of a statue of Nandi at the gate of the 'Garbha Griha' of every temple that is dedicated to Shiva.
+Another animal found in the sculptures is the lion - the vahana of Goddess Durga.
 So, carving sculptures of her, along with her other attributes the lion is also carefully carved.
-The Bronze images or other metallic images denote the lion in realistic way.
+The bronze images or other metallic images denote the lion in realistic way.
 But apart from artistic tradition the function of these animal sculptures is still unknown.

 Other forms of Indus Valley Sculpture